hafsahj/Chilled-Water-leak-detection/README.md

 ## Approach 2 — Leak-Signature Scoring

 - **Signals:** Flow, DeltaT, StationCO, weather-adjusted (regressed on heat index, residuals used) to remove seasonal effects.
-- **Method:** rolling mean/std thresholding, run twice — a broad first pass across each full known leak period, then a tighter second pass restricted to the confirmed leak start day to isolate the specific culprit meter(s).
+- **Method:** rolling mean/std thresholding to flag spikes across Flow, DeltaT, and StationCO simultaneously, isolating the specific culprit building.
 - **Trade-off vs. Approach 1:** faster, more interpretable, no training required — at the cost of relying on hand-tuned thresholds rather than learned normal behavior.
-- **On the demo data:** the broad first pass alone doesn't clear its threshold across the full leak period.
-The refined second pass, restricted to the leak's start day, correctly isolates the single building the leak was injected into — the two-pass design is what actually finds it.

 ## Setup